conduktor/conduktor-docs/docs/guide/conduktor-in-production/admin/gw-policies.md

 The policy operates on Produce Requests made to Kafka, and will inspect the entire batch of records in a request.
 Based on its setup, it performs various checks and then will take an action if it finds any problems.

-The first important thing to note is that the Policy will do *nothing* if there is no Audit Log configured for the gateway (as it does not want to silently reject any data).
+The first important thing to note is that the Policy will do *nothing* if there is no Audit Log configured for Gateway (as it does not want to silently reject any data).
 So for the policy to work at all, you **must have the Audit Log configured**.

 Next point of note is that the policy will only check the value for a Kafka record, and does not currently support checking the key or headers for a record.